 Rapid Set® Cement makes our rapid concrete repairs, and all of the benefits that come with that, possible.
-Compared to Portland Cement, Rapid Set gains strength faster, is more resistant to freeze/thaw cycles, resists sulfate attack better, experiences almost no shrinkage during hydration, and, due to all of these advantages, is far more durable than Portland Cement.
+Compared to Portland Cement, Rapid Set concrete gains strength faster, is more resistant to freeze/thaw cycles, resists sulfate attack better, experiences almost no shrinkage during hydration, and, due to all of these advantages, is far more durable than Portland Cement.

 Due to its rapid hardening qualities, working with Rapid Set Cement requires specialized equipment and a level of expertise and training that most companies simply do not have.
 Throop, however, is your solution provider.
 We have been working with Rapid Set since 1990.
 Every year, our project managers attend training specific to working with Rapid Set Cement.
 In addition to our skills, we have the specialized custom-designed equipment to produce the concrete fresh and immediately on the job site.

 The Throop Company has the experience, expertise, and the equipment to handle any concrete production job.
 We were the first Certified Rapid Set Concrete producer in the United States.
-We have more years of experience using Rapid Set than any of our competitors.
+We have more years of experience using Rapid Set concrete than any of our competitors.

 Rapid Set cement is a type of cement that is used for special purposes when a faster rate of early high strength is required.